 painting with acrylic on ply-wood today, i was experimenting with shapes that i have always been attracted to, which also can be extracted from my jelly moulds. i was painting these compositions looking directly at the moulds. i have also been trying to keep a restricted colour palette, keeping in mind future screen-print possibilities.

-these are my vintage copper-coloured, jelly moulds that i accumulated from the local opp-shops. i have always liked these as a little series and, of course, for their patterns.
+these are my vintage copper-coloured, jelly moulds that i accumulated from the local opp-shops. i have always liked these as a little series and, of course, for their patterns. today i was playing around on photoshop again and just by simplifying the shapes with a filter, i am really excited about the new ideas this has generated.

 found about 10 rolls of this vinyl wallpaper at the opp-shop last week thinking it might be interesting to draw and collage with. it has a really rough, textured surface which i also thought could be fun to screen-print onto. unsure of if i'd really use that much of it, i only bought 2 rolls. now that i have finally unwrapped it and done a few quick samples using pen, paint and both soft and oil pastels, i am quite excited about it. am definitely going back to buy the rest tomorrow!!